-The pattern associated with the upload of identifiers to the server would reveal infected users to network eavesdroppers (ISP, curious WiFi provider) and Tech-savvy adversary.
+As for at-risk users, the pattern associated with the upload of identifiers to the server would reveal infected users to network eavesdroppers (ISP, curious WiFi provider) and Tech-savvy adversary.
 If these adversaries can bind the observed IP to a more stable identifier such as an ISP subscription number, then they can de-anonymize the infected user.